 6. Destroys relationships

 You have to spend actual time with people to maintain healthy relationships.
-A few post or mentions on social media will not cut it.
+A few posts or mentions on social media will not cut it.

 7. Promote materialism

 Acquiring things should not be the main objective.
 That can be a trap.
 A thirst that can never be quenched.
-Even after acquiring more and more thing happiness can still elude you.
+Even after acquiring more and more things happiness can still elude you.

 The deception of productivity is real.
 Productivity should be an efficient process for reaching your goals.
 It should not be a feeling.
 It should yield favorable results.
 A noble goal should be the focus.
 It should enhance and add value to life.

 Productivity should lead to more time with friends and family, doing more of the things you enjoy.
-Don’t allow the deception of productivity rob you of the wonderful results you deserve.
+Don’t allow the deception of productivity to rob you of the wonderful results you deserve.